 Hello, My name is Hila and I have an undergraduate degree in Mathematics with a minor in Statistics and Operations Research.
-I also received a MSc in Theoretical Mathematics from the faculty of Mathematics in the Technion.
+I also received a MSc in Pure Mathematics from the faculty of Mathematics in the Technion.

 Since I was a child I liked mathematics, I enjoyed challenging problems and logic puzzles.
 When I had to decide what to study I did not know what to choose.
 I knew I wanted to study math, but what field of mathematics?